 I developed a model of the on-the-run phenomenon.
 I provide a novel explanation using inventory which I also test empirically.
 The model was then used to discuss broad access to central bank facilities.
-The analysis is motivated by the increase in intermediation and participation by non-bank financial institutions (Eren and Wooldridge (2021)).
-This raises the question of why only a limited number of participants currently have access to central bank facilities.
-I analysed the implications of providing broad access to a reverse repo or deposit facility.
+The analysis is motivated by the current discussion on how to reform the market (see e.g. Duffie (2023)) and the increase in intermediation and participation by non-bank financial institutions (Eren and Wooldridge (2021)).
+The latter raises the question of why only a limited number of participants currently have access to central bank facilities.47 I analysed the implications of providing broad access to a reverse repo or deposit facility.
 Finally, I added to the literature by extending the model to cover the full life cycle of Treasuries.
 It includes the auction price, the when-issued price, and the on- and off-the-run prices (all four relevant prices), and can accommodate stylized facts about the relationship between them.

 To explain the premium, I endogenized settlement fails and found, consistent with the data, that they are more frequent for off-the-run Treasuries.
 The probability of a settlement fail is higher for off-the-run Treasuries because they are longer in the market and more dispersed.
 This leads to a preference for and premium on on-the-run Treasuries.
 This also explains why the premium is always on the on-the-run Treasury, an aspect that Vayanos and Weill (2008) could not explain.
 I also test my theory in the data.
 I show that the premium is higher in times when the probability of failure of off-the-run Treasuries is higher.
 The probability of off-the-run Treasuries is higher, when the inventories of primary dealers are lower.
-Future research should analyse whether the fundamental dynamics described imply a self-fulfilling dynamic that adds to the size of the premium.